-We’ll have a reduced number of doctors and staff in the clinic through June 30.
-BRVC will open at 8am and close at 5pm Monday through Friday with a lunch break between 12:30 and 1:30pm.
-On Saturdays, we’ll open at 8am and close at 2pm.
+We have a full complement of doctors and staff in the clinic.
+We open at 8am and close at 5pm Monday through Friday with a lunch break between 12:30 and 1:30pm.
+On Saturdays, we open at 8am and close at 2pm.

 The following are our veterinary services protocols in accordance with the Centers for Disease Control (CDC), American Veterinary Medical Association (AVMA) and American Animal Hospital Association’s (AAHA) recommendations.

 - If you’re experiencing a fever, cough or shortness of breath or have been in contact with someone showing those symptoms or who tested positive for COVID-19, please call us at (630) 598-0600 to reschedule your pet’s appointment unless a healthy family representative can bring Fluffy or Fido to the clinic.

 - Wear a face mask that covers your mouth and nose when talking with our staff outside of the clinic or while in the clinic.

 - To help keep you safe, warm and dry during cold or inclement weather, we’re streamlining the way in which your pet’s appointment information is collected.
 Depending upon the appointment type, you simply fill out a patient history form, surgical patient history form or dental patient history form at least two days before your appointment so we have all of the information needed to provide the very best veterinary care.

 - When you or a healthy family representative arrive for an appointment, park in any one of the numbered spaces near our front door and let us know your space number when you text or call us.